Komet/MediaElch/obs/README.md

 `sudo apt install osc obs-build` on Ubuntu).

 ## Steps to init a new repository on OBS
+You should only need to do this *once*.

 ```sh
 osc checkout home:bugwelle